hmrc/merchandise-in-baggage-frontend/README.md

 See the companion Reposirory https://github.com/hmrc/merchandise-in-baggage-ui-tests for UI tests using this repo.

+1: `sm2 --start MERCHANDISE_IN_BAGGAGE_ALL -wait 30 && sm2 --stop MERCHANDISE_IN_BAGGAGE_FRONTEND`
+To run all mods services and stop this one,

+2: `./run-locally.sh` to run up this individual service locally

+3: Run the UI tests

+OR

-Perform: `sm2 --start MERCHANDISE_IN_BAGGAGE_ALL` to run this service, and then separately run the UI tests.
+Perform: `sm2 --start MERCHANDISE_IN_BAGGAGE_ALL` to run all mods services, and then separately run the UI tests.
+(won't test the branch)